astronomer/docs/learn/dags.md

 ## What is a DAG run?

 An instance of a DAG running at a specific point in time is called a **DAG run**.
-Each DAG run has a unique `dag_run_id`.
+An instance of a task running at a specific point in time is called a **task instance**.
+Each DAG run has a unique `dag_run_id` and contains one or more task instances.
 The history of previous DAG runs is stored in the [Airflow metadata database](airflow-database.md).

 In the Airflow UI you can view previous runs of a DAG in the Grid view and select individual DAG runs by clicking on the respective duration bar.
 The DAG run graph looks similar to the DAG graph with additional information about the status of each task instance in the DAG run.